leobessa/dynamo-autoscale/README.md

 writes for:  2.hours, less_than: "50%", min: 2, scale: { on: :consumed, by: 2 }
 ```

-You would put this ruleset in a file and then pass that file in as the first
+You would put this ruleset in a file and then add the path to the ruleset to
-argument to `dynamo-autoscale` on the command line.
+your `dynamo-autoscale` config.
+If you specify a relative path, the program will
+assume a path relative to its `Dir.pwd`.

 The first two rules are designed to deal with spikes.
 They are saying that if
 the consumed capacity units is greater than 90% of the provisioned throughput